All serious hikers want to know what are the best trekking poles for their hiking.

 You, therefore, want to factor the after-sale services that are offered by the manufacturers of the poles.

-A good pole must be backed by a comprehensive manufacturer’s warranty to guard against structural defects.
+A right pole must be backed by a comprehensive manufacturer’s warranty to guard against structural defects.

 They must also be accompanied by a reliable back-end customer support to handle any emerging issues or queries.
 It is only then that you may shop them with confidence.